ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-avalanche-chainlink-tutorial/README.md

     ]
 }
 ```

-Now, in the jobs section, the newly created _Avalanche nodejs adapter test_ will
+Now, in the jobs section, the newly created _Avalanche NodeJS adapter test_ will
 be listed.
 Select that and click the Run button to test and see the result.

 ![chainlink-job-run](img/chainlink-tutorial-09-chainlink-job-run.png)